 - Manages the development and dissemination of NIDA publications

-- Publishes NIDA Notes newsletter about NIDA-supported research activities
+- Publishes NIDA Notes newsletter about NIDA-supported research activities.

-Kimberly DiFonzo, Senior Media Specialist (Contractor)
+Simona Combi, Media Relations Specialist (Contractor)

 Brian Marquis, Program Analyst

-Mr. Marquis joined Office of Science Policy and Communications (OSPC) in January 2002 as the Information Center Manager for the Public Information and Liaison Branch.
+Mr. Marquis joined the Office of Science Policy and Communications (OSPC) in January 2002 as the Information Center Manager for the Public Information and Liaison Branch.
 He is now the NIDA Public Liaison Officer and connects with organizations across the country with the help of NIDA publications and Web sites.
 Prior to joining OSPC, Mr. Marquis worked at the Agency for Healthcare Research and Quality Publications Clearinghouse and as a contractor at National Heart, Lung, and Blood Institute.
 He has a B.S. in Family Studies from University of Maryland, College Park.

-Ms. Simson joined Office of Science Policy and Communications (OSPC) in March of 2006.
-She has almost 20 years of experience developing, managing, and implementing successful public relations programs, with an emphasis on health communication and social marketing.
-Ms. Simson has worked on behalf of a number of federal clients, including the Substance Abuse and Mental Health Services Administration; the Centers for Disease Control and Prevention; the Food and Drug Administration; and the U.S. Department of Transportation.
-She also spent two years as a media spokesperson for the national headquarters of the American Red Cross.
-As a member of the NIDA press team, her responsibilities include responding to daily inquiries from national and local media on a wide variety of issues related to drug addiction research; scheduling and preparing NIDA spokespeople for press interviews; conducting proactive media outreach activities in support of NIDA press events and meetings; and writing and editing press materials.
-Ms. Simson received a Bachelor of Arts degree in Communication from the University of Michigan in Ann Arbor, Michigan.
+Ms. Simson joined the Office of Science Policy and Communications (OSPC) in March of 2006.
+She has more than 25 years of experience developing, managing, and implementing successful public relations programs, with an emphasis on health communication and social marketing.
+As Press Officer, Ms. Simson leads the NIDA press team in responding to daily inquiries from national and local print and broadcast media on a wide variety of issues related to drug addiction research; scheduling and preparing NIDA spokespeople for press interviews; conducting proactive media outreach activities in support of NIDA-funded scientific research, press events and meetings; and writing and editing press materials.
+Prior to joining NIDA, Ms. Simson provided communication expertise at public relations firms on behalf of a number of federal agencies, including the Substance Abuse and Mental Health Services Administration, the Centers for Disease Control and Prevention, the Food and Drug Administration, and the U.S. Department of Transportation.
+She also spent two years as a media spokesperson on breaking news about disaster relief and fundraising for the national headquarters of the American Red Cross.
+Shirley received a Bachelor of Arts degree in Communication from the University of Michigan in Ann Arbor, Michigan.